 (b) the person was driving the vehicle concerned on a road at a speed that exceeded the speed limit applicable to the vehicle, or the length of road where the driving occurred, by 45 km/h or more; or

-(c) the person was driving the vehicle concerned to escape pursuit by a member of the Police Force.
+(c) the person was driving the vehicle concerned to escape pursuit by a police officer.

 (2) For the purposes of subsection (1)(c) it does not matter whether the pursuit was proceeding, or had been suspended or terminated, at the time of the alleged offence.

 [Section 49AB inserted by No. 59 of 2012 s.
-4.]
+4; amended by No. 59 of 2012 s.
+12.]

 49. Driving while unlicensed or disqualified